mormolis/mormolis.github.io/_posts/2022-03-20-commit-things-you-learn-to-your-long-term-memmory.md

 I like learning new things.
 Almost every day I will read a few pages of a technical book, watch a video tutorial or even explore by doing myself.
 There is a problem though.
 Even though I understand things and I can fool myself easily that every time I read something I have digested the information and I will be able to recall it should I need to, that's a lie.
 Ask me a week later and I might have forgotten the existence of the topic.
 Is not-on-demand studying a waste of time then?
 I would not say so.
 For me even if the piece of information is completely forgotten, the next time I will have to re-learn it, it will be much easier.
 Unfortunately, one can admit that this is definitely not the best use of time...

-I had accepted my faith.
+I had accepted my fate.
 The enjoyment of studying stuff will compromise the side effects of poor memory.

 Until I came across [this article by Michael Nielsen](http://augmentingcognition.com/ltm.html).
 He is talking about systems to improve long-term memory and he is giving his view on one of them.
 Nielsen, amongst others, is giving his views on ways one can use a piece of software called [Anki](https://apps.ankiweb.net/index.html).
 He is talking about personal experience, patterns and antipatterns and how making Anki part of his life had managed to enhance his long-term memory on information that is useful for his daily work and personal life.